backyardbiomech/qtiConverter/docs/FAQ.md

 ### Tips

-+ If there is a formatting error in one of your questions, you should get a dialog box on screen (Mac only) telling you which question has the problem, and the text from that question.
++ If there is a formatting error in one of your questions, you should get a dialog box on screen telling you which question has the problem, and the text from that question.
 Note that the numbers of your questions in your file don't matter, so this dialog just tells you which question, counted from the top, has the problem.
 The most likely problems are:
     + a question type indicator that isn't one of the options
     + "new" lines in the question
     + improperly formatted answers